Do Your Job

 My Make-A-Wish was to meet the Patriot’s players and coaches at Gillette Stadium.
 My special day was almost six years ago, and it still feels like it was yesterday.
-That is the kind of magic the Make-A-Wish Foundation produces, and why they are, in my book, one of the most phenomenal organizations around.
+That is the kind of magic the Make-A-Wish Foundation produces and why they are, in my book, one of the most phenomenal organizations around.

 I didn’t want to be greedy, but I did notice that after all the high fives and pats on the back were finished, I still hadn’t met two Patriots.
-I turned toward the tunnel and see in the distance a Greek god-like figure – the most beautiful man I’ve ever seen.
+I turned toward the tunnel and saw in the distance a Greek god-like figure – the most beautiful man I’ve ever seen.
 The glorious Thomas Edward Brady was walking towards me.
 A choir of angels surrounded him as he walked.
 He greeted me graciously with a big bear hug and handed me a bag.
-In the bag was a customized Patriots jersey and other amazing gifts, including a nice letter from Robert Kraft.
+The bag was a customized Patriots jersey and other amazing gifts, including a nice letter from Robert Kraft.

 When I saw TB12 in the flesh, I truly forgot the English language.
 Like an idiot, I just stared at him.
-Eventually, we took pictures together despite me being dumbfounded.
+Eventually, we took pictures together despite my being dumbfounded.
 As I was standing with Tom, I felt someone come up next to me and tap my shoulder.
 Oh, it was just Coach Belichick.
 No big deal.

 What is happening?
 Was all I could think.
 My head was exploding.
 “Ooh, hey, coach Belichick, how are you?” was my best response, as if we had just had a few beers recently, and we were old buddies catching up.
 I just needed to get it together, Joey, and Do Your Job as a fan!